Embeddings and intersections of adelic groups: Introduction

-\it holds for every locally free sheaf $\mathcal{F}$ on $X$ and any $I, J\subset \{0, 1, \ldots, \dim X\}$?} Here we assume that $\A_{\varnothing}(X, \mathcal{F}) = H^0(X, \mathcal{F})$.
+Here we assume that $\A_{\varnothing}(X, \mathcal{F}) = H^0(X, \mathcal{F})$.
 Note that the projectivity assumption cannot be dropped, since R.Ya.
 Budylin and S.O.
 Gorchinskiy provided a counterexample to this question in \cite{BG} for the case of an affine surface over a countable field and the structure sheaf on it.
 Nevertheless, as they also showed, the question is true in the case of a regular (not necessarily projective) surface over an uncountable field.

 In order to solve the question posed by Parshin, it is necessary to correctly determine the intersections of adelic groups.
 In other words, we must prove the embeddings

 for a Cohen--Macaulay variety $X$ and flat quasicoherent sheaf $\mathcal{F}$ on $X$, when $I\subset J$.
 Then we can take the intersection of $\A_I(X, \mathcal{F})$ and $\A_J(X, \mathcal{F})$ for $I, J\subset \{0, 1, \ldots, \dim X\}$ in $\A_K(X, \mathcal{F})$ for any $K\subset \{0, 1, \ldots, \dim X\}$ such that $I\cup J\subset K$.